Zyrio/Ictus/README.md

  - Use `VSO-XXX` for *Visual Studio Online*
  - Use `ZIT-XXX` for *Zyrio Git*.

-Make sure your git commits also include the issue number in the message, like [ZIT-000] Message goes here.
+Make sure your git commits also include the issue number in the message, like `[ZIT-000] Message goes here`.
 This is also true if you're choosing to work on an issue on any other branch.

 After work is done, this branch should be merged into `develop`, and then closed when necessary.